ryraut/ryraut.github.io/index.md

 In practice, this means extracting structure from complex data---placing my research at the intersection of *systems neuroscience*, *dynamical systems*, and *machine learning*.
 I pursue this work in collaboration with experimentalists recording brain activity and behavior across scales and species, ultimately building toward holistic accounts of brain function.

-** I am in the process of starting up a research group (and real website...stay tuned), and in general am always eager to hear from folks with similar interests.
+** I am in the process of starting up a research group ([lab site](https://www.mir.wustl.edu/raut-lab) in progress...), and in general am always eager to hear from folks with similar interests.
 So, do feel free to reach out! **

 ## Bio
 I am currently an Instructor at Washington University School of Medicine.
 Prior to St. Louis, I was a [Shanahan Foundation Fellow](https://alleninstitute.org/what-we-do/brain-science/careers/shanahan-foundation-fellowship/) at the [Allen Institute](https://alleninstitute.org/what-we-do/brain-science/) and the University of Washington, Seattle, spending much of my time at the [AI Institute in Dynamic Systems](https://dynamicsai.org/).
 Before that, I completed my PhD in neuroscience with [Marcus Raichle](https://www.mir.wustl.edu/employees/marcus-raichle/) at Washington University in St. Louis.